FACULTY AND STAFF

 Hannah Reid

-Hannah Reid has recently joined the staff of Stagestruck Performance Studio as an assistant instructor.
-She was a student at StageStruck for six years where she played The Mad Hatter in Shrek, Zazu in The Lion King, Julian in Madagascar, Lumiere in Beauty and the Beast and the Genie in Aladdin.
+Hannah Reid has recently joined the staff of Stagestruck Performance Studio as an assistant instructor in movement and acting.
+She was a student at StageStruck for six years where she played The Mad Hatter in Shrek Jr, Zazu in The Lion King Jr., Julian in Madagascar, A Musical Adventure Jr. Lumiere in Beauty and the Beast Jr. and the Genie in Aladdin Jr.

 Hannah also painted the murals you see on the walls at StageStruck.